godotengine/godot-docs/classes/class_node.rst

 - **tree_entered** **(** **)**

-Emitted when Node enters the tree.
+Emitted when the node enters the tree.

 .. _class_Node_tree_exited:

 - **tree_exited** **(** **)**

-Emitted when Node exits the tree.
+Emitted when the node exits the tree.

 Member Variables